Can Employee Time Trackers and Monitoring Software be Ethical?

 In PwC’s 19th Annual Global CEO Survey, 55% of the respondents believed that one of the threats to their organization’s growth is a lack of trust.
 So, when implementing a time tracking system, it is crucial to be honest, open, and transparent with your remote employees.
-Ensure that they understand the new policy, the features of the software, and what kinds of data will be collected.
+Ensure that they understand the new policy, the features of the employee monitoring software, and what kinds of data will be collected.
 It’s essential to explain how justified the time tracking system is.

 Make sure that they know how you’re protecting their privacy.
 You can also gain their trust by putting everything in paper.
 You can update existing employment contracts to ensure that all the details and scope of the new system are crystal clear.
 This way, they won’t feel like you’re taking advantage of them.